peterhajas/Smissy/Readme.md

 Usage
 -----

-Simply run Smissy with a phone number, and optionally an area code.
-For example:
+Simply run Smissy:

-`python Smissy.py 2345678900`
+`./Smissy.py`

-and Smissy will take care of the rest.
-After the HTML file has been created, it will automatically open in your default browser.
+and Smissy will take care of the rest!
+Once it has loaded your logs, Smissy will automatically open in your default browser.

 Smissy logs are best viewed in Safari or Chrome.